esviji/esviji/README.md

 # esviji

-A variation around the famous Bubble Bobble game, in which you have to destroy balls and gain points as long as you can!
+A variation around the famous [Puzzle Bobble](http://en.wikipedia.org/wiki/Puzzle_Bobble) game (a.k.a.
+Bust-a-Move), in which you have to destroy balls and gain points as long as you can!

 To know how to play, please run the tutorial available on the launch screen of the game.